OVERVIEW: This San Francisco-based funder’s grantmaking prioritizes California, the environment, and STEM education.

-IP TAKE: Bechtel announced it is spending down by 2020, and while grantmaking has been on the rise, it has stopped taking uninvited proposals or inquiries.
-It is even more of a longshot for programs outside of California, but has played a big role in science education in the Golden State.
-The thrust of the official STEM priority is helping school districts implement Next Generation Science Standards (NGSS) and Common Core standards in math.
-Bechtel is funding school districts to help them adopt the standards and funding programs to help teachers prepare for them, including Math in Common and the Fresno Teacher Residency Program.
+IP TAKE: Bechtel announced it “will invest all of its assets by 2020,” and while grantmaking has been on the rise, it has stopped taking uninvited proposals or inquiries.

+The Education Program is subdivided into three funding priorities: STEM, character development, and education policy and advocacy.
+The STEM programs help school districts implement Next Generation Science Standards (NGSS) and Common Core standards in math.
+Bechtel funds school districts to help them adopt the standards and also funds programs to help teachers prepare for them, including Math in Common and the Fresno Teacher Residency Program.

-After-school grants seem to have mostly shifted over to the character program, which is aimed at youth groups and mentoring programs.
-The two examples the funder cites are Girls Incorporated and the Boys & Girls Club of America.
-Another major out-of-school project funded in the past by Bechtel is the STEM2program, a partnership between schools and afterschool programs in California to improve science education outside of the classroom.
+The Character program funds youth groups and mentoring programs.
+Past grantees of this program include Girls Incorporated, the Boys & Girls Club of America, and the STEM2program, a partnership between schools and afterschool programs in California to improve science education outside of the classroom.

 As part of the Policy and Advocacy program, the foundation seeks “to ensure that adopted policies best meet the needs of students and their educators” by working “with partners to bolster the resources that inform decision makers, support new math and science standards, and improve the quality of student learning both in- and out-of-school.”
 To this end, Bechtel provides direct grants to NGSS and a nonprofit organization called Achieve.